Overload119/RapPad-Mobile-React-Native/README.md

 ## Running

-Once dependencies are installed, start the application with:
+Once dependencies are installed, run the kit with:

 ```sh
 npm start